DiFronzo/blog.vfiles.no/content/posts/dbt-zero-to-hero.md

 ```

 ### Conclusion
-dbt is a powerful tool for data transformation and management.
+Dbt is a powerful tool for data transformation and management.
 By understanding its core concepts, exploring its project structure, and leveraging its key components, you can transform raw data into actionable insights more effectively.
 Remember, dbt encourages a modular, iterative workflow, making your data transformations more maintainable and scalable.

 Tune in for the next dummies post coming soon.
 If you also stick around for my non-dbt related writing, I appreciate you.
 It doesn’t always feel right to promo those posts on LinkedIn, so I am grateful for those of you that read them anyways.